iTaxoTools/DNAconvert/doc/ADDING_FORMATS.md

 3) (Optionally) Add a key-value pair `'extension': 'format class'` to the `extensions` dictionary. `'extension'` must start with a period.

 ## The Record class
 `lib\record.py` define a `Record` class, that should emitted by `read` and consumed by `write`.
-It a wrapper around a dictionary, with the constructor that requires the fields `'uniquesequencename'` and `'sequence'` to be present.
+It's a wrapper around a dictionary, with the constructor that requires the fields `'uniquesequencename'` and `'sequence'` to be present.
 Example:
 ```python
 Record(uniquesequencename='sequencename', location='Madagascar', sequence='ATGC')
 ```